jp-king-1337/horiSEOn_unexpected_css_challenge/README.md

 ## Credits

-I asked ChatGPT some questions about types of html attributes that can replace <div>, and also asked questions to figure out how I messed up my CSS.
+I asked ChatGPT some questions about types of html attributes that can replace a div element, and also asked questions to figure out how I messed up my CSS.
 Although I then fixed the issue by referring to the starter code.

 ## License